Taken 2: Plot

 Regaining consciousness, Bryan finds himself zip tied to a pipe over his head in an empty basement.
-He uses a concealed miniature cellphone hidden in his sock to contact Kim and instructs her to alert the American embassy; instead, she convinces him to let her help.
+He uses a miniature cellphone hidden in his sock to contact Kim and instructs her to alert the American embassy; instead, she convinces him to let her help.
 Opening her father's equipment case, Kim takes a grenade and detonates it on a nearby rooftop; the resulting sound allows Bryan to instruct her on triangulating his location.

-The mobsters bring in Lenore, make a small incision in her neck, and hang her upside down to bleed out.
-As soon as they leave, Bryan frees himself and then Leonore.
-He next has Kim detonate two more grenades and releases some steam through a chimney to guide her to his location.
+The terrorists bring in Lenore, make a small incision in her neck, and hang her upside down to bleed out.
+As soon as they leave, Bryan frees himself and then Lenore.
+He next has Kim detonate two more grenades to find his location and tells her to look for some steam through a chimney to guide her to his location.
 Kim tosses a gun down the chimney, which Bryan uses to kill the guards holding him captive.
-He rescues Kim, but watches Lenore get recaptured.
+He rescues Kim but watches Lenore get recaptured.
 Stealing a taxi, Bryan and Kim pursue the kidnappers' van, and an SUV driven by one of the kidnappers' henchmen arrives to distract them.
 A chase and shootout ensue, alerting Turkish police, and ends when Bryan manages to lure the SUV into the path of an oncoming train, taking it out.

 Leaving Kim at the American embassy, Bryan uses his memory to find Murad's hideout.
-He rescues Lenore and pursues the surviving mobsters to a bathhouse, where he kills them.
+He rescues Lenore and pursues the surviving terrorists to a bathhouse, where he kills them.
 Confronting Murad, Bryan offers to let him walk if he agrees to return home and cease his desire for revenge.
-Murad agrees, and Bryan drops his gun, but Murad tries to kill Bryan, only to find the gun unloaded.
-Realizing that Murad will never drop his vendetta against him, Bryan kills him by impaling him with a sharp towel hook.
+When Murad agrees, Bryan drops his gun and begins to leave, but Murad immediately reneges and tries to kill Bryan.
+To Murad's horror, however, the weapon is unloaded, as Bryan had removed the bullet, and Bryan, knowing that Murad will never let go of his vendetta against him, ultimately kills Murad by impaling him on a sharp towel hook.

-Three weeks later, the Mills family, at a diner back in Los Angeles, has milkshakes to celebrate Kim passing her driving test.
-They are joined, much to Bryan's surprise, by Kim's boyfriend, Jamie, and she jokingly tells her father not to "shoot this one."
+Three weeks later, at a diner in Los Angeles, the Mills family has milkshakes to celebrate Kim passing her driving test.
+To Bryan's surprise, they are joined by Kim's boyfriend, Jamie, and she jokingly tells her father not to "shoot this one."